 When you have more money, you can take better care of your child, so look for ways to increase your earning power.
 If you have the time, you can take up another part-time job or learn a new skill that pays more.

-There are several ways to generate additional income for your one-income family in Canada.
+There are several ways to generate additional income for your one-income family.
 If you have items you no longer use at home, you can put them up for sale.
 If you have a stay-at-home partner, they can try registering as an online or part-time tutor, babysitting, signing up for Uber in their spare time, and starting their own business.
 The bottom line is making sure you improve your financial situation.

 Don't Be Afraid to Ask for Help